 - The chamomile works to break up the dried ear wax, cleans the ear and protects against bacteria.

 Tip: If both of your ears are clogged, treat them one after the other.
 Hold your first ear over the steaming pot and rinse.
 Then repeat for your second ear – and rinse.
 Waiting to rinse after both ears gives the cerumen time to dry and puts you back at square one.

 Normally, our ears clean themselves naturally.
 The movement of the jaw when chewing and fine hairs help to expel ear wax or dirt to the outer ear.
 There you can easily wipe anything away with a tissue.

 If you ever have the feeling there’s too much ear wax buildup in your ear, wash it out with warm water in the shower.
 Never stick foreign objects like cotton sticks or other sharp objects into your ear.
-Doing this only pushes the ear wax further down into your ear and also run the risk of damaging your sensitive ear canal.
+Doing this only pushes the ear wax further down into your ear, increases the risk of clogging your ear and even of damaging your sensitive ear canal.

 Important Information: Earaches

-If you feel pain in either one of your ears accompanied by any form of dizziness, headaches, fever or nausea, please contact a doctor immediately.
+If you feel pain in either one of your ears accompanied by any form of dizziness, headaches, fever or nausea, please contact a doctor right away.
 These are not symptoms of clogged ears, rather signs of an ear infection.
-The clogged ear remedy featured in this article cannot be used to treat ear infections or symptoms thereof.
+The home remedies for clogged ears featured in this article cannot be used to treat ear infections or symptoms thereof.

 This article was translated from German to English by Evan Binford.
 You can view the original here: Ohr verstopft: Diese Hausmittel machen es wieder frei.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.